Get to know St. Matthew's University at an upcoming event!

 What Happens After Medical School Graduation?

-Discover what to do after medical school graduation: internship, USMLE Step 3, residency, board exams, job applications, continuing education, and more.
+Discover what to do after medical school graduation: residency, USMLE Step 3, board exams, job applications, continuing education and more.

 For medical students, graduating from medical school marks a significant milestone along the path to becoming a physician!
 It is a major accomplishment that deserves to be celebrated and also prompts reflection on the path ahead.
 Those considering a medical career may find themselves wondering what happens after medical school.
 What can and should doctors do after graduating?